DataSenseAnalytics/PubEddie/beginner_tutorial/beginner_tutorial.md

 ## Step 7 - Run your modules

-Once module is created, let's check whether module result is as expected.
+Once module is created, let's check whether the module result is as expected.
 There are three ways to run a module in EDDiE
 1. Click on the green button `Run Module` in Module Editor Form
 2. Right click module chip in dependency graph and click on `Run Module`
 3. Right click module name in tree view and click on `Run Module`